evidentlyai/evidently/docs/book/monitoring/design_dashboard.md

 * Generate a Report or a Test Suite, include the selected Metric or Test, and get the output as a Python dictionary.
 You can then explore the keys that contain the metric field names.

 Once you identify the specific name of the field you would like to add to a panel, you can pass it as the `field_path` to the `PanelValue` parameter.

-**Note**: in one of the next releases, we plan to add the ability to create panels from the visual interface and pre-built tabs with a fixed dashboard design.
-This will minimize the need to define the path to the metric values manually.
-If you need any help right now - ask in [Discord](https://discord.com/invite/xZjKRaNp8b)!